-That is why you should keep a spread sheet of all the jobs you applied for and when an agency calls you, you can go back on the internet and research the position.
-Referring back to the job listing will allow you to get a fresh perspective on what the job is, what you will be doing, and what qualifications they prefer.
+That is why you should keep a spreadsheet of all the jobs you applied for and when an agency calls you for an interview, it can be easier for you to go back to the internet and research the position.
+Referring back to the job listing will allow you to get a fresh perspective on what the job is, what you will be doing, what job skills they are looking for, and what qualifications they prefer.

 In an interview 9 times out of 10 the interviewer is going to ask you:

 Tips For Job Interviews ~ What do you know about our company?